edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 VVP does not depend on X509 certificates {{RFC5280}} for any of its evidence.
 However, if deployed in a hybrid mode, it MAY be used beside alternative mechanisms that are certificate-based.
 In such cases, self-signed certificates that never expire might suffice to tick certificate boxes, while drastically simplifying the burden of maintaining accurate, unexpired, unrevoked views of authorizations and reflecting that knowledge in certificates.
 This is because deep authorization analysis flows through VVP's more rich and flexible evidence chain.

 #### PASSporT
 VVP emits and verifies a STIR PASSporT {{RFC8225}}.
 This is a form of evidence suitable for evaluation during the brief interval when a call is being initiated, and it is carefully backed by evidence with a longer lifespan (see {{<<dossier}}).
 Conceptually, VVP's version is similar to a SHAKEN passport {{RFC8588}}.
-It MAY also reference brand-related evidence, allowing it to play an additional role similar to the RCD passport {{I-D.ietf-stir-passport-rcd}}.
+It MAY also reference brand-related evidence, allowing it to play an additional role similar to the RCD passport {{RCD-PASSPORT}}.

 Neither VVP's backing evidence nor its passport depends on a certificate authority ecosystem.
 The passport MUST be secured by an EdDSA digital signature {{RFC8032}}, {{FIPS186-4}}, rather than the signature variants preferred by the other passport types.
 Instead of including granular fields in the claims of its JWT, the VVP passport cites a rich data graph of evidence by referencing the SAID of that data graph.
 This indirection and its implications are discussed below.